Creating a Data Service¶

 Give the following details to create the REST resource.

 Parameter Description Resource Path Give the HTTP REST resource path you need to expose.
-Query ID Select the Query ID for which you want to create a REST resource.
+Query ID Select the Query ID from the drop down list that you need to expose as a REST resource.

 Click Save to add the resource to the data service.